-GRASP-HF is a longitudinal study with short enrolment period and a close follow-up (6 months), to capture the relevant clinical information of patients with HF, including their acute episodes of decompensation.
-It will enable us to improve our knowledge on epidemiology and outcomes of real-world HF patients.
+GRASP-HF is a repetitive snapshot with a yearly short enrolment period, to capture the relevant clinical information of patients with HF, including their acute episodes of decompensation.
+This study improves the knowledge on epidemiology and outcomes of real-world HF patients.

-The GRASP-HF snapshot study will evolve in parallel with the long-term HFA initiative – ICARe-HF: the Improving Care through Accreditation and Recognition in Heart Failure (ICARe-HF) programme which will verify the performance of enrolled individual centres through data collection.
+For that reason, the GRASP-HF snapshot study evolves in parallel with the long-term HFA initiative – ICARe-HF: the Improving Care through Accreditation and Recognition in Heart Failure (ICARe-HF) programme.
+ICARe-HF is an international accreditation programme for heart failure centres which is about improving patient outcomes by raising standards in care facilities and recognising those that apply best practices.
+The GRASP-HF snapshot study serves to verify the performance of individual centres through data collection of real-world patient data.
 If a centre meets or exceeds the performance standards, it will be accredited as an HFA Quality of Care Centre (QCC).

 Objectives